Back to Blog

 Your thumbnail is tiny on mobile (where 70%+ of YouTube views happen).
 Cramming a full sentence into it makes it unreadable.

-Fix: Use 3–5 words maximum.
+Fix: Use 3 to 5 words maximum.
 Make them bold, large, and high-contrast.
 The text should complement the image, not replace it.

 Mistake #2: Low Contrast and Dull Colors